grosheth/gysmo/README.md

 Instead, I will open a discussion on the repo so people can share their ASCII art and configs.

-Instead, I suggest you get the ASCII art you like from the following sources:
+I suggest you get the ASCII art you like from the following sources:

 ### Sources
 - [asciiart.eu](https://www.asciiart.eu/)